When deploying tank monitors - configuring the Tank Utility Portal with the correct information is essential to:

 - Classic Alerting - Simple tank level alerting.
 Every time we get a reading from a tank below the set %, we send an email alert.
 We will not send more than 1 email an hour.

-- Change of Tank Level (Change of Value) - When a monitor detects a change great than the set % since the last reading, we send an email alert.
+- Change of Tank Level Alerting - When a monitor detects a change greater than the set % since the last reading, we send an email alert.
 For example a delivery to the tank or high usage like a generator turning on can trigger this alert.

 - Select specific portal users that need to receive alerts for the specific device

 These are the customers that you have either invited to view their device through the Consumer tab, or you have shared their monitor's device ID to encourage them to install the Tank Utility Monitoring App.

 Frequency configures how often your monitor takes a tank reading and sends tank readings to the Portal